Symptoms can be a tricky issue when talking about STIs.

 What is HIV?

-Human Immunodeficiency Virus (HIV) is a blood-borne sexually transmitted infection that tends to transmit through unprotected sexual intercourse, like oral, vaginal or anal sex.
+Human Immunodeficiency Virus (HIV) is a blood-borne sexually transmitted infection that tends to transmit through unprotected sexual intercourse, like oral, vaginal, or anal sex.
 The virus can also be transmitted through other means, like shared needles for intravenous drug use, unsterilised tattooing equipment, and blood transfusions.

 A chronic HIV infection, if left untreated, can lead to acquired immune deficiency syndrome (AIDS).
 AIDS describes the reduced ability of the immune system to fight infections and illnesses, often leading to life-threatening complications.